 The difference in GHG emissions between ruminant and non-ruminant animals is true, even when cattle and sheep are reared in organic farming conditions.
 In organic farming, mineral fertiliser is not used and the use of concentrate feed is relatively low, which reduces the GHG emissions from these sources.
-Organic farming uses considerably less energy than non-organic farming44 (TABLE 11) and UK studies have found that organic production of pig meat and sheep meat emits lower levels of GHGs per kg of meat than non-organic pig and sheep production.26
+Organic farming uses considerably less energy than non-organic farming (Table 11)44 and UK studies have found that organic production of pigmeat and sheep meat emits lower levels of GHGs per kg of meat than non-organic pig and sheep production.26

 The percentage of organic production in the UK is currently not more than 1% for any animal product.6 There could therefore be considerable energy savings and reduction in GHG emissions from pigs and sheep (and possibly from beef and dairy production as well, although the situation is less clear) if the organic sector were greatly expanded.
-There is recent evidence from the University of Michigan and Michigan State University, examining organic yields and resource use, that 'organic agriculture has the potential to contribute quite substantially to the global food supply, while reducing the detrimental environmental impacts of conventional agriculture'.
-45
+There is recent evidence from the University of Michigan and Michigan State University, examining organic yields and resource use, that 'organic agriculture has the potential to contribute quite substantially to the global food supply, while reducing the detrimental environmental impacts of conventional agriculture'.45

-When meat chickens are reared in the best free-range and organic farming systems, the birds have a lifetime twice as long as factory farmed chickens and a very much better quality of life, with access to an outdoor range, fresh air and exercise.
-But because the birds often live twice as long (eating and excreting) before they are slaughtered, organic and free-range chicken farming produces somewhat higher GHG emissions per kg of chicken meat than does factory farming of chickens.
+When meat chickens are reared in the best free-range and organic farming systems, the birds have a life-time twice as long as factory farmed chickens and a very much better guality of life, with access to an outdoor range, fresh air and exercise.
+But because the birds often live twice as long (eating and excreting) before they are slaughtered, organic and free-range chicken farming produces somewhat higher GHG emissions per kg of chicken meat than factory farming of chickens.
 However, the difference between the GWP of factory farmed poultry meat and free-range poultry meat is very small compared to the much higher GWP difference between any poultry meat and beef or sheep meat.26

-TABLE 11: Change in energy use for selected products as a result of organic farming,compared to non-organic farming
+Table 11.
+Change in energy use for selected products as a result of organic farming, compared to non-organic farming.
+Source: Soil Association, 200744

-PRODUCT % change in energy use in organic farming, compared to non-organic farming
+Product % change in energy use in organic farming, compared to non-organic farming

-Milk 38% less
+Milk -38

-Beef 35% less
+Beef -35

-Lamb 20% less
+Lamb -20

-Pig meat 13% less
+Pigmeat -13

-Eggs 14% more
+Eggs +14

-Chicken meat 32% more
+Chicken meat +32

-Wheat 29% less
+Wheat -29

-Oilseed rape 25% less
+Oilseed rape -25